Parable of the Renegades

 In short, Rio used the silverware in the same manner a well-educated person would.

-Lucas dropped his head, moody in defeat, which Rio felt a bit of pleasure from looking at.
+Lucas dropped his head, moody in defeat, which Rio enjoyed looking at.
 She then brought the piece she cut closer to her slightly open mouth and popped it in.
 Right after her tongue met the food, Rio's left eye widened to its limit as she lost herself from reality.

-As the harmonic flavors danced on her palette, Rio felt like she was being pulled away from this world and into another.
+As the harmonic flavors danced on her palette, Rio felt strange.
+It was like she was being pulled away from this world and into another.

 In this new world, she wore nothing but clothing made entirely out of baby spinach leaves - an eyepatch and a short primitive dress that was not shy to bare her midriff and one shoulder.